riyaj-kalegar03/Practice-4/README.md

-# This is practice of html and css.
+# This project is practice of html and css.
 Using html and css creating developer landing page.